-Michael joined the Goizueta Gardens and Living Collections team as an Associate Horticulturist in September 2021 but previously worked as a Guest Experience Ambassador at Atlanta History Center for a year and a half.
+Michael joined the Goizueta Gardens and Living Collections team as a Urban Agriculturist in September 2021 but previously worked as a Guest Experience Ambassador at Atlanta History Center for a year and a half.
 The Tallahassee, FL native has a BA in Political Science and International Affairs from Florida State University.
 In past chapters of his life, he worked for multiple Florida political campaigns, numerous Atlanta non-profits, food service of all kinds, and as an educator of music theory, guitar, and early childhood education.
 Most of all, Michael loves this team for their fulfilling work, community feel, and ample opportunities for professional growth and education.
 When he’s not working, he enjoys hiking, camping, cooking, reading, traveling, and listening to “many, many podcasts.”

 Lexly Evans | She/Her

-Lexly is also an Associate Horticulturist who started in September 2021.
+Lexly is an Entrance Gardens Horticulturist who started in September 2021.
 Joining us from Marietta, GA, she is a recent graduate of the University of Georgia where she earned her BA in Horticulture and studied abroad in Europe where she visited and explored a variety of gardens.
 Lexly also interned at an organic farm in Hawaii.
 Her primary area of responsibility is maintaining the Entrance Gardens and its upcoming expansions.
 In her free time, she values sleeping, hiking, traveling, and spending time with her dog.

 Travis Fisher | He/Him